 moicheia) are used literally, they are physical acts that constitute the exclusive rationale for divorce and possible remarriage.

 In the Greek version of the Old Testament (LXX), a form of

-porneia is used of Tamar, with whom Judah had engaged in intercourse, having assumed that she was a “harlot” (Gen. 38:15; 24).
+porneia is used of Tamar, with whom Judah had engaged in intercourse.
+Though she was his daughter-in-law, he assumed that she was a “harlot” (Gen. 38:15, 24).

 Mostly in the Old Testament, however, the terms “fornication” and “adultery” are employed symbolically of the actions of the Israelite people who broke their “marriage covenant” with Jehovah by worshiping idols (cf. Ezek.
 16:26, 29; Hos.
 1:2).